zalando/postgres-operator/README.md

 This would take a while to complete.
 You have to redo `make deps` every time you dependencies list changes, i.e. after adding a new library dependency.

-Build the operator docker image and pushing it to pierone:
+Build the operator docker image and pushing it to Pier One:

     $ make docker push